azaa1/Ansible/README.md

 ## Files

-[ping.yaml](ping.yaml) - Simple Ansible playbook to ping all hosts.
+[ping.yaml](playbooks/ping.yaml) - Simple Ansible playbook to ping all hosts.

+[install-vim.yaml](playbooks/install-vim.yaml) - Simple Ansible playbook which installs "vim", if the Linux distribution is CentOS7.